efcaguab/data-ingestion/README.md

 * `KOBO_HUMANITARIAN_TOKEN`: Token to connect to the KOBO API.
 Required if retrieving data from the Kobo Humanitarian server.
 * `GCS_AUTH_FILE`: Path to the Google Cloud Services .json authentication file.

+## Deployment

+1. Ensure Storage API is enabled
+2. Ensure Cloud Run API is enabled
+3. Enable Secret Manager API
+4. Create a Service Account for the data ingestion
+5. Provide storage access to the service account
+6. Provide secret access to the cloud run service account
+7. Make sure the storage buckets needed exist

 ## Support & Contributing

 For general questions about the Peskas Platform, contact [Alex Tilley](mailto:a.tilley@cgiar.org).
 For questions about Peskas' code and technical infrastructure, contact [Fernando Cagua](mailto:f.cagua@cgiar.org).